-Although the assumption of uncorrelated random fitness values is mathematically convenient, it cannot be expected to be biologically realistic.
-Indeed, analyses of experimental data generally show that real fitness landscapes are less rugged than predicted by the uncorrelated model \cite{JK-Bank2016,JK-deVisser2014,JK-Franke2011,JK-Szendro2013}.
+Although the assumption of i.i.d. random fitness values is mathematically convenient, it cannot be expected to be biologically realistic.
+Indeed, analyses of experimental data generally show that real fitness landscapes are less rugged than predicted by the i.i.d. model \cite{JK-Bank2016,JK-deVisser2014,JK-Franke2011,JK-Szendro2013}.
 For this reason several classes of probabilistic fitness landscapes with tunable fitness correlations have been proposed.
-In contrast to the uncorrelated case, in these models the rank ordering of genotypes (and hence the accessibility of mutational paths) generally depends on the base distribution of the random variables from which the landscape is constructed.
+In contrast to the i.i.d. case, in these models the rank ordering of genotypes (and hence the accessibility of mutational paths) generally depends on the base distribution of the random variables from which the landscape is constructed.
 In the following we focus on properties for which this dependence does not matter, and consider biallelic sequence spaces ($a = 2$) throughout.

-In the rough Mount Fuji (RMF) model , uncorrelated random fitness values are combined additively with a linear\footnote{For a generalization to nonlinear functions see \cite{JK-Park2015,JK-Park2016a}.} function of the distance to a reference genotype $x_0$, such that
+In the rough Mount Fuji (RMF) model, i.i.d. random fitness values are combined additively with a linear\footnote{For a generalisation to nonlinear functions see \cite{JK-Park2015,JK-Park2016a}.} function of the distance to a reference genotype $x_0$, such that

 with $c > 0$ and continuous i.i.d. random variables $\xi_x$ \cite{JK-Neidhart2014}.
 This is obviously very similar to the fitness assignment (\ref{JK-tree}) in the tree model with bias discussed in Sec.~\ref{JK-Sec:Trees}.
-The RMF model on the directed hypercube was analyzed by Hegarty and Martinsson \cite{JK-Hegarty2014}, who showed that accessible paths of length $L$ starting at $x_0$ exist with unit probability for any $c > 0$ and $L \to \infty$.
-The effect of the bias in the undirected case is less clearcut, since mutational reversions are discouraged when $c > 0$.
-In particular, for $c \to \infty$ all directed paths become accessible and no backsteps can occur.
+The RMF model on the directed hypercube was analysed by Hegarty and Martinsson \cite{JK-Hegarty2014}, who showed that accessible paths of length $L$ starting at $x_0$ exist with probability converging to 1 for any $c > 0$ and $L \to \infty$.
+The effect of the bias in the undirected case is less clear cut, since mutational reversions are discouraged when $c > 0$.
+In particular, for $c \to \infty$ all directed paths become accessible and no back steps can occur.
 Numerical simulations for small systems suggest that the competition between directed and undirected paths leads to a maximum in the number of accessible paths at an intermediate value of $c$ \cite{JK-Josupeit2015}.